 THAT MAY BE AFFECTING YOUR BREAST MILK

-Some foods you may be eating might be causing inflammation.
-This can be transferred to your baby’s immature digestive system through your breast milk, causing your baby’s digestion to be very reactive: gas, bloating, colic, reflux or frequent spitting up.
-If this is happening, you may want to look through the following list of foods.
+Some foods you may be eating might be causing inflammation in your body.
+This can affect your baby’s immature digestive system through your breast milk, causing your baby’s digestion to be very reactive: gas, bloating, colic, reflux or frequent spitting up.
+Often times, this is due to the immaturity of your baby’s digestive system.
+However, if this is happening, you may want to look through the following list of foods which can help until your baby matures.

-As much as keeping a warm digestion is important (Read more about this concept here), some foods fall into an inflammatory category because they are hot or produce heat toxins in the body.
+As much as keeping a warm digestion is important (Read more about this concept here), some foods fall into an inflammatory foods category.
 If you are not sensitive to inflammation, you may have less trouble with these foods.
 But if you tend to have food sensitivities, you may have more severe reactions or it can pass on to your baby whilst breastfeeding.

 Below is a list of the common inflammatory food groups and then some examples of how you can apply the warm digestion concept (where appropriate) to reduce the effect of that inflammatory food in your diet.
 Perhaps you don’t need to completely eliminate these foods during the postpartum period or during breastfeeding.
 As your baby grows, their digestion will begin to mature as well.
 Foods that may affect them more in the first month may not affect them as much by the fourth month.